 Introduction

-This change has profound implications for both tenants and landlords.
-For tenants, it means potential savings of hundreds of thousands of Naira annually—but only if you have proper documentation.
+For tenants, this change means potential savings of hundreds of thousands of Naira annually—but only with proper documentation.
 For landlords, it creates new obligations around receipt issuance and rental income reporting.

-In this comprehensive guide, we'll explain everything you need to know about the new rent relief provision, including who qualifies, how to calculate your relief, what documents you need, and how to successfully claim it.
-Whether you're a PAYE employee in Lagos or a self-employed professional in Abuja, this guide will help you navigate the new tax landscape.
+This guide covers everything you need to know about the new rent relief provision, including who qualifies, how to calculate your relief, what documents you need, and how to claim it.
+Whether you're a PAYE employee in Lagos or a self-employed professional in Abuja, you'll find clear steps to navigate the new tax landscape.

 What is the Rent Relief Under Nigeria Tax Act 2025?

 The Nigeria Tax Act 2025 eliminates the old Consolidated Relief Allowance (CRA) and introduces a more targeted rent relief provision under Section 30(vi).
-This new relief is designed to support low and middle-income Nigerians who pay rent for their primary residence.
+Designed to support low and middle-income Nigerians, the new relief applies to those who pay rent for their primary residence.

 Key Features of the Rent Relief: